MayFu2025/unit2_project/README.md

 Considering the budgetary constrains of the client and the hardware requirements, the software tool that I proposed for this solution is Python.
 Python's open-source nature and platform independence contribute to the long-term viability of the system.
 The use of Python simplifies potential future enhancements or modifications, allowing for seamless scalability without the need for extensive redevelopment [^5][^6].
 In comparison to the alternative C or C++, which share similar features, Python is a High level programming language (HLL) with high abstraction [^7].
 For example, memory management is automatic in Python whereas it is responsibility of the C/C++ developer to allocate and free up memory [^7], this could result in faster applications but also memory problems.
 In addition a HLL language will allow me and future developers extend the solution or solve issues proptly.

 **Design statement**
-Using an arduino and DHT 11 sensors, we will construct a system that can measure the temperature and humidity of 3 different locations inside room 20C, where our client wishes to check.
+Using an arduino and DHT 11 sensors, we will construct a system that can measure the temperature and humidity of 3 different locations inside room 20C, where our client wishes to check (as can be seen in fig.3).
 To do this, we will use Python in the IDE Pycharm, as well as a variation of C++ in the Arduino IDE [^8].
 We will also create visualizations of the data that was collected using the pyplot module from the matplotlib library in Python, on Pycharm.

 [^1]: Industries, Adafruit.
 “DHT11 Basic Temperature-Humidity Sensor + Extras.”
 Adafruit Industries Blog RSS, https://www.adafruit.com/product/386.
 [^2]: Nelson, Carter.
 “Modern Replacements for DHT11 and dht22 Sensors.”
 Adafruit Learning System, https://learn.adafruit.com/modern-replacements-for-dht11-dht22-sensors/what-are-better-alternatives.